This post was originally published in April 2022. It was last updated in July 2024.

 7350 Melrose Ave, Los Angeles, CA 90046

 This was one of the first places I went to back in August 2021!
-La Chouquette is the best place on Melrose for a good, decadent, authentic French croissant!
+La Chouquette is the best place on Melrose for a good, decadent, and authentic French croissant!
 Founded by French couple Elodie Pouliquen and her husband Dan, both of whom grew up in Paris and lived in NY for 15 years.

 La Chouquette prides itself on their technique, aesthetic and taste.
 They don’t oversweeten their pastries and their eclairs, another popular French pastry, are gluten-free.